 Sterling T. Bennett, MD, MS

-Bennett received his bachelor of science and doctor of medicine degrees from the University of Utah and his master of science degree in health informatics from the University of Minnesota.
-He completed his clinical pathology residency, National Library of Medicine fellowship in medical informatics, and a fellowship in blood banking/immunohematology at the University of Minnesota.
-Bennett is board certified in clinical pathology and blood banking/transfusion medicine.
+Dr. Bennett received BS and MD degrees from the University of Utah and an MS degree in Health Informatics from the University of Minnesota.
+At the University of Minnesota, he also completed a residency in clinical pathology, a National Library of Medicine fellowship in Medical Informatics, and a fellowship in Blood Banking/ Immunohematology.
+He is board certified in Clinical Pathology and Blood Banking/Transfusion Medicine..

-Bennett is actively involved in numerous professional organizations, including the Compass Group, where he serves as president, the American Board of Pathology (Management and Informatics Test Development and Advisory Committee), where he serves as an examiner, and the Board of Directors for the Project Santa Fe Foundation.
-Bennet has written 36 articles, letters, and editorials, along with two books and nine chapters.
+Dr. Bennett is actively involved in numerous professional organizations, currently serving as President of the Compass Group (an organization of laboratory leaders in not-for-profit integrated healthcare systems), as an examiner of the American Board of Pathology (Management and Informatics Test Development and Advisory Committee), and on the Board of Directors of the Project Santa Fe Foundation.

 Gaurav Sharma, MD, FCAP

 Division Head of Regional Laboratories, Department of Pathology and Laboratory Medicine, Henry Ford Health System

 Gaurav Sharma is a clinical pathologist practicing at Henry Ford Hospital in Detroit, Michigan, where he is a part of the medical leadership team for the regional laboratory, clinical pathology core laboratory, outreach laboratory, laboratory formulary, and ISO 15189 accreditation initiatives.
 He is a strong believer in the use of informatics to bridge the gap between clinical laboratories and clinicians.

 Board certified in anatomical-clinical and molecular-genetic pathology as well as clinical informatics, Sharma’s training includes a residency at Henry Ford Hospital and fellowships at the University of Pittsburgh and the University of Michigan.